Introduction

 Addressing Damage Promptly

-- Use roofing sealant to fix minor cracks.
+- Utilize roofing sealant for minor cracks.

 Preventive Measures